zasper-io/zasper-io.github.io/blog/_posts/2025-04-28-benchmarking-zasper-vs-jupyterlab.markdown

 *  Zasper crashed under very high loads compared to Jupyter Server.
 * At 32 kernels, 100 RPS per kernel, the through drops but kernel connections are not lost.
-* At (64 kernels, 100RPS per kernel), the zeromq message queue fills up as the **Jupyter kernel** doesnt consume the messages fast and the queue fills up completely, leading to lost kernel connections.
+* At (64 kernels, 100RPS per kernel), the ZeroMQ message queue fills up as the **Jupyter kernel** doesn't consume the messages fast and the queue fills up completely, leading to lost kernel connections.

 ```
 {"level":"info","time":1745735833,"message":"Error writing message: write tcp [::1]:8048->[::1]:51161: write: no buffer space available"}